firebolt-db/godocs/docs/sql_reference/functions-reference/session/current-user.md

 **Returns**: `admin_user`

-To return all of the effective privileges of the current user:
+Shows all effective privileges of the current user:

 ```sql
 SELECT